Gillanders Aquatic Ecology Lab

 Nick completed his Honours and PhD research in the Gillanders laboratory.
 For his PhD he investigated approaches to understanding population dynamics and behaviour of giant Australian cuttlefish in northern Spencer Gulf, and was awarded a University Doctoral Research medal.
 He completed postdoctoral positions at the University of New South Wales, in Japan and UK.
 He is now an academic at Trinity College Dublin.

 Dr Patrick Reis-Santos

 Patrick received a joint PhD degree from University of Lisbon and the University of Adelaide for his PhD research assessing connectivity in coastal systems as a tool for fish management and conservation.
-He is now a postdoctoral researcher working between the two universities funded via the Portugese government before commencing a position at the University of Adelaide.
+He had a postdoctoral fellowship funded via the Portugese government before commencing a position at the University of Adelaide.

 Dr Bayden Russell

 Bayden investigated the effects of nutrients, grazing and habitat fragmentation on subtidal algae and invertebrates for his PhD research.
 He has held postdoctoral (with Professor Sean Connell) and academic positions at the University of Adelaide.
 He is currently an Associate Professor at the University of Hong Kong.

 Dr Angela Russell

 Angela completed her PhD investigating connectivity of mulloway between estuaries and trawling grounds.
 This was part of an FRDC funded project with NSW Department of Primary Industries – Fisheries.

 Dr Richard Saunders